hharryyf/codeforcepractice/README.md

 The problem is very similar to another MCMF problem.
 If we fix the number of days, things are very easy. https://vjudge.net/problem/CodeForces-1107F

+581. Network Coverage (diff=2400, binary search for final answer, greedy) It is quite obvious that if we know how many items b[1] gives to a[1], all the rest item allocation should be done greedily.
+Note that it b[1]->a[1] is too high, we might face early run out.
+Otherwise, a[1] might be insufficient.
+Hence, we can binary search on this amount. https://vjudge.net/problem/CodeForces-1373F